PleaseExposeMe/exxxpose-Android/README.md

 ### How do I install the app?
 [Instruction](https://www.verizon.com/support/knowledge-base-222186/)\
 [Instruction Video](https://www.youtube.com/watch?v=KC4fe035egI)\
 Under certain circumstances, the process may be different on your Android device.
-Just search for "[Your phone manufacturer] how to inslatt apps from unknows sources" on Google
+Just search for "[Your phone manufacturer] how to install apps from unknows sources" on Google

 # What is exxxpose.me?
 exxxpose.me is an adult picture posting site.